Arduino Nano Hall Magnetic Sensor

 Upload the code to the Arduino Nano.

-Once the code is uploaded, bring a magnet near the Hall sensor.
+Once the code is uploaded, bring a small magnet near the Hall sensor.

 Observe the LED lighting up and the sensor values printed on the Serial Monitor.